IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Ideally, protocol developers and collaborators should incorporate human rights considerations into the design process itself (see Guidelines for human rights considerations).
 This section provides guidance on how to conduct a human rights review, i.e., gauge the impact or potential impact of a protocol or standard on human rights.

-Human rights reviews can take place at different stages of the development process of an Internet-Draft.
+Human rights reviews can be done by any participant, and can take place at different stages of the development process of an Internet-Draft.
 Generally speaking, it is easier to influence the development of a technology at earlier stages than at later stages.
 This does not mean that reviews at last-call are not relevant, but they are less likely to result in significant changes in the reviewed document.

 Methods for analyzing technology for specific human rights impacts are still quite nascent.
 Currently, five methods have been explored by the Human Rights Review Team, often in conjunction with each other:

 ## Analyzing drafts based on guidelines for human rights considerations model
-This analysis of Internet-Drafts uses the model as described in section 3.3.
+This analysis of Internet-Drafts uses the model as described in section 4.
 The outlined categories and questions can be used to review an Internet-Draft.
 The advantage of this is that it provides a known overview, and document authors can go back to this document as well as {{RFC8280}} to understand the background and the context.

 ## Analyzing drafts based on their perceived or speculated impact
 When reviewing an Internet-Draft, specific human rights impacts can become apparent by doing a close reading of the draft and seeking to understand how it might affect networks or society.
 While less structured than the straight use of the human rights considerations model, this analysis may lead to new speculative understandings of links between human rights and protocols.